tpgmartin/tpgmartin.github.io/_posts/2018-02-25-information-retrieval-models-probabilistic-retrieval-model.md

 The rank of a set of documents is then given by these calculated probabilities.

-In the general case, rather than have a set of generated query and document terms, we approximate the probability using what is known as the query likelihood retrieval model.
-This can be interpreted as the probability that a user who considers document `d` relevant would pose query `q`.
+In the general case, rather than have a set of generated query and document terms (using the above equation), we approximate the probability using what is known as the query likelihood retrieval model.
+This can be interpreted as the probability that a user who considers document `d` relevant, would pose query `q`, given by the following equation.

 $$
     p\left(q|d,R=1\right)